-As part of your application you will be asked for preferred dates and locations however, we recommend you provide an alternative in case your preference is not available.
+When submitting your application, let us know your preferred dates and locations although we recommend also providing alternatives in case your preferences aren't available.
 We encourage you to include set up and pack down of your event site as part of your event application to ensure these can be confirmed.

-If your preferred date and location is available, we will hold the date and continue to progress with assessment of your event application.
-If your proposed event date is not available, you will need to advise our team of new dates as soon as possible to enable your application to progress to the assessment stage.
+If your preferred date and location is available, we'll hold the date and continue to progress with assessment of your event application.
+If your proposed event date is not available, you'll need to advise our team of new dates as soon as possible to enable your application to progress to the assessment stage.